eternal-flame-AD/DRAGMAP-gambalab/README.md

     gambalab/dragmap dragen-os --help
 ```

-Below an example of how to use it with singularity.
-Docker will be similar you just have to mount the proper voluomes with with unput files using the -v argument.
+Below is an example of how to use the image with Singularity.
+The Docker usage is similar, requiring only the appropriate mounting of input files using the -v argument.

 ```
 # Let's define e DRAGMAP_exec variable to excec the several commands
 DRAGMAP_exec="singularity exec --bind /usr/lib/locale/ path/to/dragmap_latest.sif"